What is Sivananda Yoga

 Think is a really interesting post.
 I didn’t know there are so many different types of yoga.
 This really opened my eyes.
 Some people have the mindset that yoga is for ladies and men are supposed to go to the gym.
 But I’m sure yoga is good for men too, right?

 Of course.
 It’s a misconception that it’s just for women.
-Men gain tremendously from the practice of yoga.
+Men gain tremendously from the practice of yoga and I would say, more men need to adopt yoga into their lives!

 Very interesting site I have been thinking about incorporating yoga into my routine and I like that this style is geared for any skill level.